ufcg-lsd/arrebol/worker/deploy/README.md

 `Note: The worker node requires versions newer than 14 for ubuntu.`

+## Coordination Host

+The coordination host is a host responsible for leading the deployment of worker nodes.
+It must have access to all worker nodes via SSH.

 ## Dependencies
 The coordination host is a machine running any Unix-like OS.
 Log in the coordination host and run the following commands to install dependencies.